💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 It tests whether you’ll pretend it does.

-If you want to make money with AI that lasts, you must accept a simple truth:
+If you want to make money with AI that lasts, accept this truth:

 Every outcome has an owner.